Skip to main content

 Considerations

-Erosion should be one of the considerations before baling corn stover.
-Highly erodible fields, either from wind or water run-off, should be analyzed carefully before removing the stover.
+Erosion should be considered before baling corn stover.
+Highly erodible fields, either from wind or water runoff, should be analyzed carefully before the stover is removed.

 Another consideration is nutrient removal.
-Some nutrients are in the stover, and if they are removed via grazing and baling, they must be replenished for the next crop.
+Some nutrients are in the stover; if they are removed via grazing and baling, they must be replenished for the next crop.
 Additionally, fields low in organic matter may not be the best candidate for baling.
 Soil tests should be used to identify the nutrient needs of the next crop.
-The typical nutrient contents in stover and their value per-ton and total per-ton are in Table 1.
+Table 1 shows the typical nutrient contents in stover and their values per ton and total per ton.

-Based on those numbers, every ton of stover removed takes $27.61 of nutrients off.
-If 180 bushels of corn were grown, resulting in 4.5 tons of stover per-acre, and 50% of the stover was removed (2.25 tons), the nutrient value removed would be $62.12 per-acre.
+Based on those numbers, every ton of stover removed removes $24.48 of nutrients.
+If 180 bushels of corn were grown, resulting in 4.5 tons of stover per acre, and 50% of the stover was removed (2.25 tons), the nutrient value removed would be $55.08 per acre.

 Table 1.
 Fertilizer value in one ton of corn residue.